 All foods contain different levels of macronutrients and micronutrients.

 Eating nutrient-dense foods can help you achieve better health, lose weight, and lower some risk factors for chronic diseases like diabetes and cardiovascular disease.

-Macro-nutrients for humans means all the necessary components of food we need for survival, like carbohydrates, fat, and proteins.
+Macronutrients for humans means all the necessary components of food we need for survival, like carbohydrates, fat, and proteins.
+(Source)

-Micro-nutrients include all the required vitamins and minerals our bodies need to perform regular functions.
-We get all our micro- and macro-nutrients from the foods we eat, and when we eat foods that contain little micro-nutrients and only large amounts of macro-nutrients like fat or carbohydrates, we are not able to support all our body’s needs.
+Micronutrients include all the required vitamins and minerals our bodies need to perform regular functions.
+We get all our micro- and macronutrients from the foods we eat, and when we eat foods that contain little micro-nutrients and only large amounts of macronutrients like fat or carbohydrates, we are not able to support all our body’s needs.
+(Source)

-Managing not only your caloric intake but also your consumption of the essential nutrients your body needs for optimal health is therefore important to consider.
-After all, not all calories are created alike.
 Eating whole foods is the best way to get all the nutrients you need, as opposed to supplements, synthetic vitamins, and processed foods.
+(Source)

 The nutrient-density of unprocessed, whole foods is far superior to anything processed or altered.
 By consuming a variety of whole, plant-based foods, you will get all the electrolytes, trace minerals, and vitamins you need to support your body’s systems naturally.